tiples/welcome/README.md

 # tiples/welcome
 A composable multi-tab webapp built on websockets and [Hoplon](https://github.com/hoplon/hoplon#readme).
+Websockets make social applications like chat reasonably simple to implement, but they are also helpful when you need to update the data being viewed by a user.
+But why use Hoplon?

+Hoplon is a system for generating all the DOM elements you will need and then updating them as your data changes.
+For the Welcome program, Hoplon generates all the views but the only visible view is the one the user has selected.
+Hoplon uses [Javelin](https://github.com/hoplon/javelin) and provides a spreadsheet-like dataflow, which makes it easy to trigger changes to the view when either the user generates an event or when a message is received from the server.

 The welcome program will let you login as Sam, Fred or Kris and then displays "Welcome {Sam|Fred|Kris}" along with a number of tabs.